How to Lead an Engaging Team Meeting

 If, despite everything, one person takes up all the space, you need to intervene, but diplomatically.
 Here are two approaches that work well:

-- Pass the baton: “That’s an interesting perspective.
+• Pass the baton: “That’s an interesting perspective.
 Marie, what’s your viewpoint on this?”

 Should Computers Be Banned in Meetings?

 Ultimately, the real issue is not the computer, but engagement.
-If your meeting is well-prepared, dynamic, and each participant finds it useful, the temptation to check emails will diminish on its own.
+If your meeting is well-prepared, dynamic, and every participant finds it useful, the temptation to check emails will diminish on its own.
 Your mission: make the meeting more interesting than the notifications.

 Engage your teams and strengthen cohesion with a playful touch.
 Discover how ccup.io can transform your professional routines into memorable sharing moments.
 Request your free demo